How To Write An Email Marketing Sequence

 – Etc…

-These would be the characteristics.
+These would be the features.
 Now let’s see the benefits:

-– Online course fully designed for official exams
+– Online course fully designed for the official exams

 – Proven efficacy, 80% success rate

-– Half the price of any language schools
+– Half the price of any course in language schools

-Problem: I don’t have time to go to a school – Benefit: Online course to follow from the comfort of your home
+Problem: I don’t have the time or the money to go to a school – Benefit: Affordable online course to follow from the comfort of your home

 5. The emotional email